 Obviously, the more remote an experience you want will determine the access type you choose.
 In Canada, you can "own" a lake for a week but that usually means fly-in or boat-in access only.
 Some drive-in lodges are the only properties on the lake they're on but the most remote experience of all is when you choose an outpost cabin.
 If you want a remote experience but still want someone else to prepare your meals and guide you on the lake, then an American Plan Fly-in Lodge is exactly what you're looking for.
 If you want to do other things besides fishing while up here or, if you bring your own boat then a drive-in or boat-in lodge is the right choice.

-For many avid anglers, having their own boat when going fishing is important.
-If you are going to bring your own boat, make sure you have completely washed it prior to putting it in one of our lakes as invasive species are a big issue these days.
+For many avid anglers, having their boat when going fishing is important.
+If you are going to bring your boat, make sure you have completely washed it before putting it in one of our lakes as invasive species are a big issue these days.
 In relation to choosing the place to go, bringing your own boat means you are limited to a drive-in or boat-in lodge.
-If it's a fly-in trip, you'll be using one of the lodge or outpost cabin boats.
+If it's a fly-in trip, you'll use one lodge or outpost cabin boat.

 Deciding on a Package Plan

-Most folks have a budget when it comes to taking a vacation and for those going on a fishing trip to Ontario's Sunset Country, you need to consider a number of things when it comes to a trip budget.
-These include the cost of getting here, whether you need to rent a boat, whether you want to hire a guide, and whether or not you want to do your own cooking or have meals prepared for you.
-The decision you make in relation to these factors will definitely impact the trip budget.
+Most folks have a budget for taking a vacation, and for those going on a fishing trip to Ontario's Sunset Country, you need to consider several things regarding a trip budget.
+These include the cost of getting here, whether you need to rent a boat, whether you want to hire a guide, and whether or not you wish to do your cooking or have meals prepared for you.
+The decision you make about these factors will impact the trip budget.

-A "budget-friendly" trip in most cases is one where you do your own cooking, bring your own boat, and stay at a drive-in resort.
-When you add things in like meals included, a fishing guide, and a boat rental, the costs invariably go up so these are all things you should think about.
-The access type of the property you'll be staying at can also impact your budget so in a general sense, going on a fly-in will usually cost more than if you stay at a drive-in lodge given fly-in fishing includes the flight in and out of the location and that adds to the cost.
+In most cases, a "budget-friendly" trip is one where you do your cooking, bring your boat, and stay at a drive-in resort.
+When you add things like meals, a fishing guide, and a boat rental, the costs invariably go up, so these are all things you should consider.
+The access type of the property you'll be staying at can also impact your budget, so in a general sense, going on a fly-in will usually cost more than if you stay at a drive-in lodge, given fly-in fishing includes the flight in and out of the location and that adds to the cost.

-Rent a Houseboat: An unique way to experience the wonder of fishing in Sunset Country is by renting a houseboat.
-Houseboat rentals are offered on two major lakes - Lake of the Woods and Lac Seul.
-The advantage offered by a houseboat is complete privacy and being able to move around the lake whenever you want to.
-You can bring your own fishing boat to tow behind or rent one offered by the operator.
+Rent a Houseboat: Renting a houseboat is a unique way to experience the wonder of fishing in Sunset Country.
+Houseboat rentals are offered on two major lakes—Lake of the Woods and Lac Seul.
+The advantages provided by a houseboat are complete privacy and the ability to move around the lake whenever you want to.
+You can bring your fishing boat to tow behind or rent one the operator offers.
 Find outfitters in Sunset Country offering houseboat rentals here.

-Outpost Fishing: Considered by many to be the only way to fish up here when you go to a fly-in or boat-in outpost, you often are the only fishing party on the lake and you have it all to yourself.
-Since, in most instances, you have to fly-in to an outpost, the costs on a per-person basis are higher than those you'll find at a drive-in lodge.
+Outpost Fishing: Many consider it the only way to fish up here.
+When you go to a fly-in or boat-in outpost, you often are the only fishing party on the lake, and you have it all to yourself.
+Since, in most instances, you have to fly into an outpost, the costs on a per-person basis are higher than those you'll find at a drive-in lodge.
 Find a remote outpost cabin to rent here.

-Other Options: In addition to what's listed above, you can also stay at a campground, charter an independent fishing guide, or even, stay at a hotel/motel.
+Other Options: Besides what's listed above, you can stay at a campground, charter an independent fishing guide, or at a hotel/motel.

 Information for Travellers from the USA